Along with weatherization services, HopeSource offers two programs to make homes healthier and safer in our community.

 Weatherization projects are selected based on when you applied, the condition of the home, eligibility/priority status, and available funds.

-The first step for weatherizing a home is a free in-home energy assessment.
+The first step for weatherizing a home is an in-home energy assessment.
 HopeSource staff members will visit a client's home to discuss current energy usage and look for low-cost/no cost ways to cut back on bills.
 The home will then be evaluated for more weatherization services.

 An initial assessment and an audit do not guarantee HopeSource will be able to work on your home.
-The condition of the home, cost efficiency, durability of project and health and safety issues play a large role in the decision making process.
-A few examples of factors that could potentially prevent HopeSource from selecting your home for a weatherization project are roof leaks, electrical problems, electrical problems, excessive mold, asbestos, lead paint, poor structural integrity and inability to cooperate.
+The condition of the home, cost efficiency, durability of project and health and safety issues play a large role in the decision–making process.
+A few examples of factors that could potentially prevent HopeSource from selecting your home for a weatherization project are roof leaks, electrical problems, excessive mold, asbestos, lead paint, poor structural integrity and inability to cooperate.

 If HopeSource selects your home as a weatherization project there are a number of retrofits possible, depending on the distinct needs of each home.
+These services are typically at no cost to the homeowner or renter.
 Some possible measures include:

 HopeSource is not a home repair program.
 For work to be performed, you and/or your landlord are responsible for the maintenance, structural integrity, and safety of the home.
 Incidental repairs necessary for the effective performance or preservation of weatherization materials can be made but must be able to pay for themselves in energy savings.